Nearata/spotify-bypass/README.md

-# spotify-bypass
+# Spotify Bypass

-User script that bypasses spotify ads by shuffle
+> User script that bypasses spotify ads by shuffle